ucloud/terraform-provider-ucloud/website/docs/r/db_instance.html.markdown

     - 1000GB if the memory chosen is from 12 to 24GB;
     - 2000GB if the memory chosen is 32GB;
     - 3000GB if the memory chosen is equal or more than 48GB.
-* `parameter_group_id` - (Required) The ID of database parameter group.
-Note: The "parameter_group_id" of the multiple zone database instance should be included in the request for the high availability database instance with multiple zone.
-When it is changed, it doesn't automatically take effect until rebooting database instance.
 * `instance_type` - (Required) Specifies the type of database instance with format "engine-type-memory", Possible values are:
     - "mysql" and "percona"for engine;
     - "ha" as high availability version for type of database, high availability version use the dual main hot standby structure which can thoroughly solved the issue of unavailable database caused by the system downtime or hardware failure, the "ha" version only supports "mysql" and "percona" engine.